Overview

 In OceanBase Database, partitions serve as the data distribution units.
 Each partition's replicas can be placed on different OBServer nodes to achieve storage and computing scalability.

-Storage scalability: When creating a partitioned table, OceanBase Database automatically schedules the partitions and their replicas to different physical nodes based on the cluster's resources.
-This means that a single table's capacity is no longer limited by a single machine's disk space but by the entire cluster's storage capacity.
-When the cluster's storage space is insufficient, you can simply add more nodes to expand the storage.
+Storage scalability: When creating a partitioned table, OceanBase Database automatically schedules the partitions and their replicas to different physical nodes based on cluster resources.
+This means the capacity of a single table is no longer limited by a single server's disk space but by the entire cluster's storage capacity.
+If the cluster's storage space is insufficient, you can simply add more nodes to expand.

-SUM()operation calculates subtotals in each partition and then aggregates the intermediate results to obtain the final total.
-This fully utilizes the computing power of multiple nodes, significantly accelerating the query.
+SUM()operation calculates subtotals in each partition and then aggregates the intermediate results to obtain the final total, fully utilizing the computing power of multiple nodes and significantly accelerating the query.

-The hash partitioning method is suitable for scenarios with a large number of distinct values in the partitioning columns and where specific ranges are difficult to define.
-The advantage is that it ensures an even distribution of data without specific rules across different partitions, but the disadvantage is that range queries cannot benefit from partition pruning.
+This is suitable for when the number of distinct values of the partitioning column is large and clear ranges are difficult to define.
+The advantage is that data without specific rules can be evenly distributed across different partitions.
+The disadvantage is that it is difficult to prune partitions during range queries.

-- No clear query pattern, data must be evenly distributed across multiple nodes (e.g. user ID, transaction ID).
+- A lack of clear query patterns requires data to be evenly distributed across multiple nodes (e.g., based on user ID and transaction ID).

 Choose a partition key:

-- The NDV (number of distinct values) should be significantly larger than the number of partitions (e.g., the NDV of user IDs should be much greater than the number of partitions).
+- The number of distinct values (NDV) is significantly higher than the number of partitions (for example, the NDV of user IDs is much higher than the number of partitions).

-- Preferentially select non-skewed (or minimally skewed) integer or timestamp columns such as
+- Preference for non-skewed (or minimally skewed) integer/time columns (such as

 user_idas a join key).

-- Make sure that the number of partitions matches the number of nodes in the cluster.
-Otherwise, resources will be unevenly allocated.
+- Make sure that the number of partitions is equal to the number of cluster nodes to avoid resource allocation imbalance.

 CREATE TABLE customer (